John Oates: Career

-On October 1, 2011, Margo Rey charted at #24 on Billboard's Adult Contemporary Tracks with the song "Let the Rain", which was co-written by Oates.
+On October 1, 2011, Margo Rey charted at number 24 on Billboard's Adult Contemporary Tracks with the song "Let the Rain", which was co-written by Oates.

 On March 11, 2013, Oates released a new single, "Stand Strong", which he co-wrote with Teddy Morgan.
 "Stand Strong" is part of Good Road to Follow, a set of original songs released as digital singles, one after the other.
 In 2015, Oates released Another Good Road, a DVD and CD combination via PS Records / Warner Elektra, which also debuted as a television special on the Palladia music channel.
 The DVD was shot live in a recording studio in Nashville, Tennessee, and features rare footage of his home in Woody Creek, Colorado.

 His memoir Change of Seasons was co-written with Chris Epting and published on March 28, 2017, by St. Martin's Press.

 He released an album with his new backing band, The Good Road Band, titled Arkansas, on February 2, 2018.
 Oates commented that the album serves as a connection back to his pre-Hall & Oates music interest of traditional delta, country blues, and ragtime.

 Oates has used many instruments and effects throughout his musical career and endorses several manufacturers and brands.
 Some of the companies endorsed by Oates include Taylor Guitars, Voyage Air Guitars, Neunaber Audio, LR Baggs, and Fishman.

 In November 2023, Daryl Hall sued Oates and filed a temporary restraining order against him, for initially undisclosed reasons.
 The following week, Hall filed a declaration accusing Oates of "the ultimate partnership betrayal" for planning to sell his share of the duo's publishing to Primary Wave Music.
 Oates responded that Hall's statements were "inflammatory, outlandish, and inaccurate".
 Hall and Oates resolved their legal dispute in August 2025, after participating in arbitration.

 Also in 2023, Oates competed in season ten of The Masked Singer as "Anteater".
 He was eliminated during the Group C finals in "Soundtrack of My Life" alongside Keyshia Cole as "Candelabra".

 Personal life

 Oates was previously married to former model Nancy Hunter.
-He and his second wife, Aimee, have a son named Tanner (born 1996).
+He and his second wife, Aimee, have a son.
 They split their time between Woody Creek, Colorado, and Nashville, Tennessee.

 Oates became friends with Hunter S. Thompson when he moved to Woody Creek in the late 1980s, and the pair maintained a close bond until Thompson's suicide in 2005.